StackOverflowCSharpChat/TheAvnerium/README.md

 185. Decide who you're securing against.

-372510.
-Do not write code for the compiler.
+205. Do not write code for the compiler.

-372511.
-Do not write code for the unit tests.
+206. Do not write code for the unit tests.

+512. You're not "chatting".
+You're networking in your field, consulting with experts, and extending your knowledge via the internet.